Food and wine pairings | Tomatoes

 The tomato is a versatile ingredient, and it certainly comes into its own during the summer months when we like to make light and fresh dishes.
 However, when it comes to pairing wine with this classic culinary vegetable, we can find ourselves somewhat stumped.
 We asked Philippe Barret, our favourite taster, what he thinks about this pairing puzzle.

-What should we drink with our summer favourite, the tomato salad?
+What should we drink with our summer favourite, raw tomato in a salad or as bruschetta?

 The tomato’s number one characteristic, as is the case for many fruits and vegetables, is its acidity.
 When pairing wine and food, we tend to look for opposite features that complement each other; this is why acidic wines are a popular pairing with fatty dishes.
 Since tomato is acidic, don’t open a fine wine, it’ll be spoilt!
 Red isn’t a good idea with raw tomato, unless it’s a particularly light one like a simple Beaujolais.
 Ideally, a rosé or a simple white will go nicely, something that isn’t too rich or mature.
 For example, a Côtes-du-Rhône, a Côtes-de-Provence or a Sylvaner.

-Does this go for cooked tomato, too, like with dishes like provençal tomatoes or stuffed ones?
+Would you pair the same wines with cooked tomatoes, too, like with dishes such as provençal tomatoes or stuffed ones?

 This depends on how the tomatoes are cooked, as the wine should pair with the other ingredients, too.
 A meat-stuffed tomato calls for a red wine.
 However, this should still be relatively light and not too tannic.
 A Beaujolais, a Côtes-du-Rhône or a Loire wine such as a Bourgueil or a Saumur-Champigny should do the trick.